The Hand-in-Hand Festival is a day of fun and sharing for people with

 festival.
 Fair goers and volunteers are welcome at this annual event.

-The parish picnic happens once a year on the fourth Sunday of August.
+The parish picnic happens once a year on a Sunday of August.
 Parishioners from the 9:30 a.m.
 Mass and the Hispanic Mass come together

 for a Bilingual Eucharistic celebration at 10:30 AM.
 The picnic is held on the parish grounds.
 The afternoon includes games and a piñata and a bouncy house for the children, and good company and conversation and community building.

 A welcoming cup of coffee, tea or juice and a sweet roll or fruit are

 offered by this committee following the 9:30 a.m. mass.
 Rotating teams